hydro-jules/f2py-experiments/fib_intent/README.md

 end python module fibonacci
 ```

-This is also how a signature file should be modified if the source code cannot be edited.
+This is also how a modified signature file should be if the source code cannot be edited (i.e. option b in section 5).

-Once the static library is generated, this is how it will behave with Python:
+Once the static library is generated, this is how it will behave in Python:
 ```python
 # file: test.py
 import fibonacci